vpsfreecz/vpsadminos/docs/user-guide/networking.md

 ip route add 1.2.3.4/32 via 10.100.10.102 dev $hostveth
 ```

-In the container, we'd add first add the IP addresses from the interconnecting
+In the container, we'd first add the IP addresses from the interconnecting
 network, then the routed IP address and finally set default route through
 the host: